 Registration.
 A charity covered by the registration section must register with the attorney general within a specified period of time after the charity is established or receives property.
 The charity must provide basic information about the charity (name, address, statutory agent, purpose) and a copy of the charity's organizing document (articles of incorporation or trust instrument).
+The Act includes a one-page statutory form of registration.

 Annual Reports.
-Charities that file a report with the Internal Revenue Service such as a Form 990 or a Form 990-EZ will file a copy with the attorney general.
+Charities with assets above a minimum amount will file an annual report with the attorney general.
+The annual report will provide basic information and will require that filethe charity attach a copy of any report the charity files with the Internal Revenue Service such as(e.g., a Form 990 or a Form 990-EZ-will file a copy with the attorney general.
 Other charities will file an annual report with some basic information, listed in the Act, about the charity.
-The Act may limit the requirement to file an annual report to charities with assets above a minimum amount.
+The Act may limit the requirement to file an annual report to charities with assets above a minimum amount.).

 Notice of "Life Events."
 One of the concerns the Drafting Committee sought to address was the problem that occurs when an attorney general learns about the loss of charitable assets after a charity has disposed of the assets.
-The Act requires a charity to file a notice of the following, a specified number of days [20, 30 or 60 days] before the event occurs:
+The Act requires a charity to file a notice of the following, a specified number of days [20, 30 or 60 days] before the event occurs.
+Events that require notice include the following:

-• Any amendment to the charity's organizational document, if the amendment changes the purposes or results in a material change in the structure, governance, or activities of the charity.

-- The intent to dissolve or terminate, with a copy of the charity's plan of dissolution.
+- Any amendment to the charity's organizational document, if the amendment changes the purposes or results in a material change in the structure, governance, or activities of the charity. - The intent to dissolve or terminate, with a copy of the charity's plan of dissolution.
 The charity cannot transfer assets until the earlier of receiving written consent from the attorney general, written notice that the attorney general will take no action, or the passage of time [20 days].
-After dissolution, the charity must file with the attorney general a description of the assets transferred and a list of the names and addresses of those who received the assets, other than creditors. - The intent to sell, lease, exchange, or otherwise dispose of all or substantially all of its property, unless the transaction is in the regular course of the charity's activities or the attorney general waives this requirement. - The intent to merge with any other entity.
+After dissolution, the charity must file with the attorney general a description of the assets transferred and a list of the names and addresses of those who received the assets, other than creditors. [this is not currently in the act should it be?] - The intent to sell, lease, exchange, or otherwise dispose of all or substantially all of its property, unless the transaction is in the regular course of the charity's activities or the attorney general waives this requirement. - The intent to merge with any other entity.
 The notice must include a copy of the proposed plan of merger. - A decision to file for bankruptcy (no later than the date of the filing). - Receipt of a notice of revocation or modification of a federal, state, or local tax exemption (within a specified period of time after receipt).

-In addition, the personal representative of an estate or the trustee of a trust that involves the distribution of property to a charity must send the attorney general a copy of the will or trust.
+In addition, the personal representative of an estate or the trustee of a trust that involves the distribution of property to a charity must send the attorney general a copy of the will or trust.a description of the charitable interests in the trust.